-If AIR 30 is to be installed on a "tilt-up" tower, mount the blade/hub assembly to the turbine prior to mounting on the tower.
+If your AIR wind turbine is to be installed on a "tilt-up" tower, mount the blade/hub assembly to the turbine now.
+Coat the alternator rotor shaft threads and blade hub bore with Tef-Gel and slide the hub onto the shaft.
 Start the 5/8-18 hub nut on shaft threads and "spin" the hub completely onto the turbine alternator shaft.
-Fully tighten the hub to 40 ft-lbs (55 Nm) by inserting a

-5/16 inch hex key wrench in the turbine alternator shaft and turning the shaft while turning the blades.
+Fully tighten the hub to 40 lb-ft (55 N·m) by inserting a 5/16 inch hex key wrench in the turbine alternator shaft and turning the shaft while turning the blades.

-If AIR 30 is to be installed after the tower is erected, it will be safer and easier to first install the turbine body on the tower and then install the hub/blade assembly.
+If your AIR wind turbine is to be installed after the tower is erected, it is safer and easier to first install the turbine body on the tower and then install the hub/blade assembly.
 This will avoid attempting to mount the turbine while the blades are spinning - a dangerous condition.